M6: Multi-generator, Multi-domain, Multi-lingual and cultural, Multi-genres, Multi-instrument Machine-Generated Music Detection Databases: Baseline model result and discussion

-However, when evaluating the models trained on each type using (f) as an out-of-domain test set, the performance across all models and types is notably poor.
-The Q-SVM model, in particular, exhibits some level of randomness in its performance for the (e) out-of-domain test, likely due to the simplicity of the model.
-This outcome provides evidence that the dataset poses a considerable challenge for the task at hand, reinforcing the inherent difficulty of the problem.
-The results further suggest that the models lack robustness and have not sufficiently captured the underlying musicological characteristics.
-In practical applications of MGMD, it is common to encounter new, out-of-domain music as the music landscape continues to evolve.
-Consequently, there is an urgent need for more robust models that can generalise effectively across diverse musical contexts, as well as models with enhanced explainability.
+When evaluating models trained on each type using (f) as an out-of-domain test set, performance across all models and types is considerably poor.
+These results highlight the substantial challenges posed by the dataset and underscore the intrinsic complexity of the task.
+Furthermore, the findings indicate that the models lack robustness and fail to adequately capture underlying musicological characteristics.
+In practical applications of MGMD, encountering novel, out-of-domain music is inevitable.
+This underscores the urgent need for more robust models capable of generalising across diverse musical contexts, alongside models with improved explainability to enhance their practical utility.

+After observing the performance degradation on the out-of-domain test with subtype (f), we conducted an analysis to better understand the mechanisms and weaknesses underlying model generalization failures.
+We first designed an additional experiment in which ResNet and ViT were trained on subtype (a) and evaluated on subtypes (bc) and (d), which are considered out-of-domain.
+Furthermore, we carried out a more fine-grained analysis across different languages and genres to identify which types of music are more prone to misclassification under cross-domain conditions.
+The results are presented in Table~\ref{tab:accuracy_subgroup}.

+In this out-of-domain evaluation setting, we observe substantial variation in model performance across linguistic and stylistic subgroups.
+Within the multilingual lyrics domain, Japanese samples yield the lowest detection accuracy, whereas Chinese and English samples perform comparatively better.
+This suggests that linguistic factors such as phonetic structure and rhythmic patterns introduce domain-specific variability, as Japanese is primarily an agglutinative language characterised by distinct rhythmic properties.
+Furthermore, the relative scarcity of Japanese music data compared to Chinese and English may also contribute to the observed performance gap.